Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 - !Define_Global_Checksum			- Defines what the original game's checksum is in order to compare it to the one that asar generates.
 - !UnusedXModeVectorNum				- Unused bytes in the header.
 These will usually be something like $FFFF, but some games may have put some data here, or garbage.
 - !XModeYPVector				- Controls various places in bank 00 where the CPU will jump to in some situations.

+Header Defines for Satelliview games
+- !Define_Global_ProgramType			- Unknown 4 bytes of data
+- !Define_Global_AllowedPlayCount		- Affects how many times the user is allowed to boot up the game.
+Set this to !PlayCount_Infinite to allow infinite plays.
+- !Define_Global_Month				- I'm not sure.
+Perhaps it's the month the game was streamed?
+- !Define_Global_Day				- I'm not sure.
+Perhaps it's the day the game was streamed?
+- !Define_Global_ExecutionType			- Several flags that control how the game will execute?

 The base files used by every disassembly:
 - ROM_Map_X.asm					- Controls how the ROM is set up for each individual ROM version and also contains all the cartridge header and the ROM specific setting defines.